Legal Representation in Cases of Nursing Home Abuse & Neglect

 - Missing personal items

-If nursing home abuse is identified, the family member most closely involved in the life of the nursing home resident should contact an attorney immediately.
+If nursing home abuse is identified, the family member most closely involved in the life of the nursing home resident should contact a personal injury lawyer immediately.
 The statute of limitations can quickly expire, leaving your loved one without any legal recourse.

 Slip-and-Falls in Dallas / DFW Area Nursing Homes

 Fall-related injuries are another major health threat for nursing home residents.
 Although the law requires nursing homes to provide adequate supervision, maintain safe conditions on the premises, and create personalized care plans based on each resident’s needs – including fall risks – many facilities in Texas fail in these duties.
 Slip-and-fall accidents happen in nursing homes for a variety of reasons, including:

 - Wet floors